-Rather than placing a container on top of the soil where it's susceptible to temperature fluctuations, lower a pot into the ground so it's surrounded with soil.
+Create an easy insulated water garden with a sunken container.
+Rather than placing a container on top of the soil where it's susceptible to temperature fluctuations, plant the pot in the ground so it's surrounded with soil.
 The minipond also looks particularly attractive at the edge of a path or when surrounded by other plants.

-Use a horse trough: Almost anything can be used for a water garden.
-Turn an old or new metal trough -- horse, cattle, or pit (available at antiques stores or at animal supply stores) -- into a water feature simply by sinking it in the ground; follow the directions for a smaller container.
+Almost anything can be used for a water garden.
+Turn an old or new metal trough—horse, cattle, or pit (available at antiques stores or at animal supply stores)—into a water feature simply by sinking it in the ground; follow the same directions as you would for a smaller container.
 Add one or two medium-size rocks to connect it visually to the surrounding garden.
 Camouflage the rim with a covering of rocks and flat stones, or leave it in view, accented with plantings.
 Put a fountain near one end.